sisoje/viewmodelify-swift/README.md

 ### Business logic
 What is this body then?
 Is it a business logic?
 It converts value to a String and then constructs Text struct value so it has to be the busisness-logic.
 But Text is also a View!?
 ### How can business logic return a View?
 Why do we have business-logic inside the View?
 Hey Apple what is this really a View?
-Where is the frame?
 So confusing...

 # Learning the Model
 At least it works.
 You can see the view stack of integer-views on the screen and the code is clean.
 Uncle Bob would not agree, but its clean: